 Any Beaver campus student who is in the game room for at least two hours, regularly visits the game room on a weekly basis or more, and agrees to be called upon to help organize or run club events is welcome to sign up for the club.
 If someone does not or cannot meet these requirements, he/she may still be an associate member.

 The In-Line Hockey Club is open to students who are interested in participating in roller hockey at the competitive level.
 League games are held at the Robert Morris University Island Sports Center on Neville Island.
 The Fightin' Beavs and their fans have become one of the fastest growing clubs on campus.
 Join now, or just come out to support the team!
 Visit Athletics for more information.

-The LGBTQ Alliance is designed to provide a better understanding and acceptance of all individuals, including those who are lesbian, gay, bisexual, transgender, queer, questioning, intersex, heterosexual, and allies.
-The GSA informs as well as provides support for everyone in the campus community.
+The LGBTQ + You is designed to provide a better understanding and acceptance of all individuals, including those who are lesbian, gay, bisexual, transgender, queer, questioning, intersex, heterosexual, and asexual.
+The club informs as well as provides support for everyone in the campus community.
 Students have the opportunity to meet others and participate in campus events, and anyone is welcome to join.

 Got pride?
 Penn State Pride, that is!
 If so, you might want to consider joining the Penn State Beaver Lion Ambassadors.
 This co-curricular organization allows members to sharpen public speaking skills, meet new friends, and of course, show off their Penn State pride....all while earning course credit!

 For more information about becoming a Lion Ambassador, visit our Lion Ambassador page.

 The goals of the Psychology Club are to enhance the undergraduate experience for students interested in psychology, serve as a forum for academic issues and concerns, and promote awareness of the profession and its career opportunities.